When creating or editing a WordPress page or post, you can easily embed many different types of media at any time using the WordPress Add Media tool.

 Once you have selected or uploaded the media you want to add, you will see a checkbox next to the thumbnail confirming your selection, and you will see the selected media displayed in the Attachment Details pane on the right hand side of the media uploader interface.

-Available sizes depend on what sizes were generated for the image at the time it was uploaded based on the sizes in Settings > Media compared to the original image size. a size will only be generated if it the dimensions are equal to or smaller than the original image size.
+Available sizes depend on what sizes were generated for the image at the time it was uploaded based on the sizes in Settings > Media compared to the original image size.
+New image will only be generated if it the dimensions are equal to or smaller than the original image size.

 For images, there are also action links that allow you to Edit Image, which takes you to the Edit Media page, or to Delete Permanently to remove the image from your site.